 What first drew Zachary to major in Accounting was its dynamic nature and how relevant it was to every aspect of business.
 What eventually drew him to considering accounting as his professional career was auditing, a field that requires constant collaboration with team members and client staff.

-	He enjoys coursework that not only challenges him to analyze and think critically, but also encourages him to interact with classmates and work together to achieve a common goal.
+Zachary enjoyed coursework that not only challenged him to analyze and think critically, but also encouraged him to interact with classmates and work together to achieve a common goal.
 Zachary remembers his professors and mentors stressing how crucial networking is, and he has used this skill in his pursuit of internships.

 "Attending formal networking events builds an endless number of connections that can serve you well down the road," he said.
 "My professors have always encouraged me to network with classmates, too.
 They just might be the people to help you land an internship or job in the future."

 Zachary stresses to current students the importance of building relationships with professors as soon as possible.
 "In my experience, they have always been more than happy to help out students in pursuit of opportunities outside the classroom," he said.

 His experiences abroad have made a permanent imprint on Zachary’s outlook and he encourages students to seek out global experiences, whether they be study, service or work opportunities overseas.
 Not only will they expand your professional network, he said, they will also give you an edge when you begin the full-time job search.

 As of 2021, Zachary is a senior accountant at Upside CFO in Austin, Texas.